GovCompass

 Step 6: residual risk assessment and sign-off (week 4)

-After applying mitigation measures, re-assess residual risks.
-For each risk: what is the residual probability and severity after mitigation?
-If any residual riskresidual riskThe risk that remains after controls have reduced it.
+After applying mitigation measures, re-assess residual risksresidual riskThe risk that remains after controls have reduced it.
 No control reduces a risk to zero, and not every control is worth its cost, so a deliberate judgment is made: whether the cost of further control is justified by the reduction it would buy, and whether the remaining risk is acceptable against the organization's risk appetite.
 This is a design-level judgment, where execution reports back up and governance accepts the residual risk, calls for more control, or declines the use case.
 EU AI Act Art.
 9(5) requires it to be judged acceptable per hazard and overall.
-See risk, control, risk appetite.Open full entry → remains High, consider whether deployment should proceed, and under what additional conditions.
+See risk, control, risk appetite.Open full entry →.
+For each risk: what is the residual probability and severity after mitigation?
+If any residual risk remains High, consider whether deployment should proceed, and under what additional conditions.

 Sign-off required from: the AI Officer, the DPO (for data-related risks), legal counsel, and the relevant management level (typically the Management Team member responsible for the affected function).